hercules-ci/blog.hercules-ci.com/_posts/2019-05-14-sprint-3-report.md

 ## Cachix and thus Darwin support

-Last bits missing (besides testing) is sharing derivations and artifacts between agents using [cachix](https://github.com/hercules-ci/hercules-ci-agent/pull/52) and the ease of Darwin agent deployment with accompanying documentation.
+The last bits missing (besides testing) are sharing derivations and artifacts between agents using [cachix](https://github.com/hercules-ci/hercules-ci-agent/pull/52) and the ease of Darwin agent deployment with accompanying documentation.

 ## Stuck jobs when restarting the agent

-Currently when you restart an agent that is doing work, jobs claimed by agent will appear stuck in the queue.
+Currently when you restart an agent that is doing work, jobs claimed by the agent will appear stuck in the queue.
 This sprint is [planned](https://github.com/hercules-ci/support/issues/19) to ship a way to remedy the issue manually via the UI.
 Later on it will be automatically handled by agent ping-alive.

 # Preview phase

-Once we're done with Darwin and Cachix support we'll hand out preview access to everyone who will have [signed up for preview access](https://hercules-ci.com).
+Once we're done with Darwin and Cachix support, we'll hand out preview access to everyone who will have [signed up for preview access](https://hercules-ci.com).

 You can also [receive our latest updates via Twitter](https://twitter.com/hercules_ci) or